jk1006/dotfiles/README.md

 # My dotfiles
-- emacs setup with evil-mode
+- emacs setup with standard keybindings
 - configuration for Alacritty terminal
 - zsh
 - vimrc for neovim